KeyboardCrash/Scholarship-System/README.md

 *The original repository is in the university's gitlab server, copied here to github

 Course project for introductory software engineering course at U of C. Created as 5-group term project.
-The project centered aroung learning about the software engineering process (Planning, managing, design, testing, implementation, etc.) and overall, following through an agile software development process.
+The project centered around learning about the software engineering process (Planning, managing, design, testing, implementation, etc.) and overall, following through an agile software development process.

 This project was implemented as a desktop application using JavaFX.
 It is a fully functioning system with an implemented database.To Launch the application, Use the link *Scholarship System*.
-You can login as an admin :
+You can login as an admin,
-                            username: 123
+                            username: 123,
                             password: 1
 And register as a student.